ZBok/BetterVanillaPirates/readme.md

 - No other changes from vanilla are made.

-## To test fully, use a pilot with the Kestrel missions completed and a combat rating of 13 or higher.
+## To test fully, use a pilot with the Kestrel missions and FW story completed and a combat rating of 13 or higher.
 Head to any Human space, and spam spaceport/check job board.
 Watch out for the new Bounty Hunter fleets coming to hunt you down!

+# Seeing the occasional pirate Armada (mission) or Bounty Hunter fleet, or even ambient pirate fleet, being headed up up by a Bact, Carrier or Dreadnought is epic!

 It is designed to be quite difficult at times even for large-ish fleets so take care.